 - 1. WHAT: Our culture is filled with lies about us and about God, but we can identify, acknowledge, and respond to those lies. - 2.
-WHY: When teenagers begin to spot the lies that surround them, they are more capable of claiming the truth and walking in freedom. - 3.
+WHY: When we see the lies that surround us, we are more capable of claiming the truth and walking FORWARD not just walking SOMEWHERE. - 3.
 HOW: By guiding your students toward the message of freedom in Christ, they can more effectively differentiate the truth from a lie.